A 7.0-magnitude earthquake shakes the main island of Indonesia - ExBulletin

 A 7.0-magnitude earthquake shakes the main island of Indonesia

-An earthquake measuring 7.0 on the Richter scale rocked the resort island of Bali in Indonesia on Friday.
+A strong earthquake has struck parts of the main Indonesian island of Java and the tourist island of Bali, causing panic, but there were no immediate reports of serious damage or injuries.

-A strong earthquake rocked parts of the main Indonesian island of Java and the tourist island of Bali on Friday (local time), causing panic but there were no immediate reports of major damage or injuries.
+JAKARTA, Indonesia – A strong earthquake shook parts of the main Indonesian island of Java and the tourist island of Bali on Friday, causing panic, but there were no immediate reports of major damage or injuries.

-The USGS said the 7.0-magnitude quake was centered 96.5 km north of Tuban, a coastal city in East Java province, at a depth of 594 km.
+The USGS said the 7.0-magnitude quake was centered 96.5 kilometers (59.8 miles) north of Tuban, a coastal city in East Java province, at a depth of 594 kilometers (369 miles).

 Indonesia’s Meteorology, Climatology and Geophysics Agency said there was no danger of a tsunami but warned of possible aftershocks.
 The agency estimated an initial magnitude of 6.6.
 Variations in early measurements are common.